SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "The layoffs will continue until management morale improves." &ndash; what it sounds like to non-managers
 - "It's a thin line between vision and delusion."
-- "If you find yourself in a race to the bottom, let the other guy win."
+- "If you find yourself in a race to the bottom, the correct strategy is to let the other guy win."
 - "Once you identify the side with the Nazis, pick the other side."
 - "Assigned Midwesterner at birth, New Englander by choice."
 - "If your life is a tug-of-war, you can have more effect if you pull the rope sideways."
 (After a remark apparently due to Robin Hanson.)